 Efficiency North was one of three original trailblazing social housing consortia in the UK who first accessed the ODPM Efficiency Challenge Fund in June 2005.

 The ODPM funds supported the set up in 2006 of a Pathfinder Scheme involving 4 South Yorkshire Councils – Sheffield City Council, Doncaster MBC, Rotherham MBC, Barnsley MBC and 4 South Yorkshire ALMOs – Sheffield Homes, Rotherham 2010, Berneslai Homes and St Leger Homes.

-In 2007 the consortium grew into Y&H HCBPF after joining together with West Yorkshire and Humber Landlords.
+In 2007 the consortium grew into the Yorkshire & Humber Housing Construction Best Practice Forum after joining together with West Yorkshire and Humber Landlords.
 4 South Yorkshire grew further in 2008 with Landlords from outside the South Yorkshire area joining to become Efficiency 4 North.
 In 2009 Y&H HCBPF and Efficiency 4 North combined to become Efficiency North.

 Throughout its lifetime the consortium has always aimed to make efficiency gains through long term partnering contracts and collective purchasing power.
 We pursue a region-wide strategy to achieve sustainable long term savings, not only for our member organisations but for other public sector bodies, in line with government efficiency targets.

-Due to the organisation’s success and growth, Efficiency North moved to larger premises at Sovereign Court, Meadowhall in January 2017.
+Due to the organisation’s success and growth, Efficiency North moved to larger premises at Sovereign Court, Meadowhall, Sheffield in January 2017.

-Efficiency North Limited will continue to evolve to meet the needs of our member organisations and tenants as well as the wider local community, whatever the challenges posed by the economic climate.
+These are challenging times.
+You could be part of Efficiency North’s exciting journey as we continue to evolve to meet the needs of our member organisations and tenants, as well as the wider local community, whatever the challenges posed by the economic climate.